-According to Romanian regulations, the radiation practices, including those involving sealed sources, shall be authorized.
+According to Romanian regulations, the radiation practices, including those involving sealed sources, shall be licensed.
 Exempted practices involve very low activity sources in consumer products, e. g.
 241Am smoke detectors of 1 μ Ci.
 According to Fundamental Regulations on Radiological Safety even these exempted sources are required to be disposed as radioactive waste.

-The authorization of a practice does include the list of radiological installations, and the list of sealed sources contained in these installations.
-The transfer of radiological installations and radioactive sources from one holder of authorization to other holder requires transfer authorization.
+The licensing of a practice does include the list of radiological installations, and the list of sealed sources contained in these installations.
+The transfer of radiological installations and radioactive sources from one licence holder to other holder requires transfer licence.

-The transfer of sources for treatment, conditioning and long term storage or disposal is performed without transfer authorization.
-In this case, the sources are transferred to STDR Magurele and to STDR Pitesti.
-The two STDR have procedures for receiving the sources and for keeping records.
+The transfer of sources for treatment, conditioning and long term storage or disposal is performed without transfer licence.
+In this case, the sources are transferred to STDR Magurele.
+STDR Magurele has procedures for receiving the sources and for keeping records.